JRMeyer/jrmeyer.github.io/_posts/2016-01-08-Installing-CMU-SPHINX-on-Ubuntu.markdown

 make[1]: Leaving directory `/home/josh/Desktop/sphinx-source/pocketsphinx'
 {% endhighlight %}

+Let's see if we got something.
+If you type in **pocketsphinx_** and do a tab completion to list all options, you should see something like this:

 {% highlight bash %}
 josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ pocketsphinx_
 pocketsphinx_batch         pocketsphinx_continuous    pocketsphinx_mdef_convert
 {% endhighlight %}

+Now if you try to run one of them, you will see a familiar error that we got with sphinxbase:

 {% highlight bash %}
 josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ pocketsphinx_continuous
 pocketsphinx_continuous: error while loading shared libraries: libpocketsphinx.so.3: cannot open shared object file: No such file or directory
 {% endhighlight %}

+We're having a hard time finding those shared libraries, but we can set **LD_LIBRARY_PATH** just like before.

 {% highlight bash %}
 josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ export LD_LIBRARY_PATH=/usr/local/lib
 {% endhighlight %}

+Now if we try to run pocketsphinx_continuous, we get a more sensible error because we didn't supply any of the needed arguments.

 {% highlight bash %}
 josh@yoga:~/Desktop/sphinx-source/pocketsphinx$ pocketsphinx_continuous